This is a (hopefully) straightforward guide to the several ways that are legally available to owners to rent out their properties.

-- Owners of touristic properties on complexes cannot let out privately for holiday lets because tourism legislation requires an officially registered on-site sole agent to manage all bookings and rentals.
+- Owners of touristic properties on complexes cannot let out privately for holiday lets because the 1995 tourism legislation requires an officially registered on-site sole agent to manage all bookings and rentals.
 Owners of independent touristic properties, i.e. not on a complex, need to check their municipal and insular requirements: the regional Government requirements are very restrictive.
 Most touristic properties, however, are apartments on complexes, and these can be let out short-term in one of two ways:

 - either for holidays through an on-site sole agent,